20 Memorable Things That Occurred in 2002, the Year That I Graduated College

 Lisa "Left-Eye" Lopes, one-third of the R&B group TLC, tragically died in a car crash while creating a documentary about charity work in Honduras.
 She was in the process of creating two education centers for Honduran children at the time of her death.

 Also, R-Kelly was indicted on child pornography charges.
 An infamous 27-minute sex tap with a minor led to the charges.
-This led to a long timeline that ended up with Kelly being sentenced to 30 years in prison this year.
+This led to a long timeline that ended with Kelly being sentenced to 30 years in prison this year.

 13. Alicia Keys won 5 Grammy Awards.